 Nothing is more frustrating than being left in the dark.
 Throughout the credentialing process, you should feel informed and supported.
 A great partner will provide regular updates and be readily available to answer your questions.
 They should handle every step, from initial CAQH setup to ongoing renewals, making you feel like you have a dedicated expert on your team.
 This level of communication builds trust and gives you peace of mind, knowing that this critical function is being managed effectively.
 Look for a company that emphasizes a collaborative approach and transparent communication from day one.

-Review Their Technology and Integration Capabilities
+Assess Their Tech and Integration Options

 Modern credentialing relies on more than just faxes and phone calls.
 The best services use sophisticated software to streamline workflows, track applications in real-time, and ensure accuracy.
 Ask about the technology they use to manage the process.
 Do they offer a portal where you can check the status of your applications?
 How do they ensure all your provider data is secure and up-to-date?
 A partner that invests in technology is a partner that invests in efficiency and accuracy, which ultimately benefits your practice by reducing errors and speeding up enrollment.
 This tech-forward approach is a key part of effective practice management.